’63 in Focus: Multimedia Reflections on the Birmingham Campaign

 UAB is proud to offer the region’s only Human Rights major.
 This event represents the heart of that program—engaged learning that connects the classroom to the community.

 This event is free and open to the public.
-All are welcome!
 Register below.